 How many times can I access GWR?

 You may access the GWR system as many times as needed throughout the web registration period to register for, add, and drop courses.
-Any changes in course selection must be made in person at the appropriate office(s) after Web Registration ends, but prior to the end of Late Registration.
+Any changes in course selection must be made directly with the appropriate office(s) after Web Registration ends, but prior to the end of Late Registration.
 Upon submission, the form is routed to the appropriate office(s) for signature, and then routed to the Records Office.
 Graduate student forms are accessed via Inside Loyola Self-Service, select Student Forms.
 You will be contacted if there are issues with the form submission.

 You may add courses to your registration request throughout the web registration period.
 This involves making payment for the additional course(s).
 Failure to do so may result in cancellation of your entire registration.

 If you drop courses via the GWR system, you must email a request for a refund to firstname.lastname@example.org.
 Please include your name, student ID, and the specific type of refund required.

 To protect your information, time limits are built into the GWR system.
 You are allotted five minutes per screen.
 Each time you Submit to move to the next screen, the five minute clock begins again.
 If you do not Submit, your session times-out after five minutes, and you have to log in and begin your registration session again.